milesdaudistel/notes/notes.md

 Now z refers to an anonymous multiply function that takes in parameters x and y.
 Note the function gives back x * y; the return keyword is omitted.
 The last line of a fat arrow function is implicitly returned.
 Another feature of fat arrows is that they don't provide a binding for the keyword this, and so this will retain its definition from the outer scope.

-The `this` keyword refers to different things depending on the context.
+Unlike the rest of javascript, the 'this' keyword is dynamically scoped for some reason.
 On a global scope, it refers to the global object (the window).
 In a class, it refers to the object of the class that is calling the method.
 But what if you pass this as an argument to another function outside of that class?
 The clock class component in the react.js section is a good example of this.

 	class Clock extends React.Component {